MicrosoftDocs/msteams-docs/msteams-platform/toolkit/develop-single-sign-on-experience-in-Teams.md

       REACT_APP_START_LOGIN_PAGE_URL: ${{TAB_ENDPOINT}}/auth-start.html
     ```

-1. If you're building a tab app with React framework, find the `file/createOrUpdateEnvironmentFile` action for deployment in `teamsapp.local.yml` file and add the following environment:
+1. If you're building a tab app with React framework, find the `file/createOrUpdateEnvironmentFile` action for deployment in `teamsapp.local.yml` file and add the following environment variable:

     ```yaml
     envs: